ding0t/bible_studies/docs/deliverance_ministry/deliverance_perspectives.md

 >
 > [Eph 4:26-27 ESV] 26 Be angry and do not sin; do not let the sun go down on your anger, 27 and give no opportunity to the devil.

-# an extra-biblical understanding of demons?
+# An extra-biblical understanding of demons?

 ## legal rights